Transylvanian Saxon University: Historical background

-Following its creation during medieval times, the Saxons in Transylvania became a 'political nation' alongside the Hungarians and Szeklers in Transylvania, obtaining thus the right to be politically represented within the Diet of Transylvania (Dieta Transilvaniei).
+Following its creation during medieval times, the Saxons in Transylvania became a 'political nation' alongside the Hungarians and the Szeklers in Transylvania, obtaining thus the right of political representation within the Diet of Transylvania (Dieta Transilvaniei).

 Former Sibiu/Hermannstadt mayor Thomas Altemberger received the rights of the Transylvanian Saxon University from King Matthias Corvinus (reinforcing what was previously stipulated within the Diploma Andreanum) for all Saxons living in Transylvania (i.e. universorum Saxonum nostrorum partium regni nostri Transsilvanorum).
 During the early part of the 19th century, more specifically in 1821, the seat of the Transylvanian Saxon University was moved to the Hecht house in Sibiu/Hermannstadt (which previously served as the town's mint house in the 15th century).

-During the mid-19th century, the Transylvanian Saxon University conferred more rights to the Romanian ethnic majority in Transylvania, managing to offer Romanians equal rights and status as those of the Saxons in the Saxon-administered lands across Transylvania.
+During the mid-19th century, the Transylvanian Saxon University conferred more rights to the Romanian ethnic majority in Transylvania, thereby managing to offer Romanians equal rights and status as those of the Saxons in the Saxon-administered lands across Transylvania.